ngageoint/Nounalyzer/README.md

 * [d3js](https://github.com/mbostock/d3)  --  [Copyright](https://github.com/mbostock/d3/blob/master/LICENSE) (c) 2010-2015, Michael Bostock
 * [ScrollMagic](http://scrollmagic.io/)  --  MIT
 * [jquery](https://jquery.com/)  --  [Copyright](https://github.com/jquery/jquery/blob/master/LICENSE.txt) jQuery Foundation and other contributors

+##Contributing
+Nounalizer was developed at the National Geospatial-Intelligence Agency (NGA).
+The government has "unlimited rights" and is releasing this software to increase the impact of government instruments by providing developers with the opportunity to take things in new directions.
+The software use, modification, and distribution rights are stipulated within the Apache 2.0 License.
+The Apache 2.0 license is available in LICENSE.txt.
+See also NOTICE file for additional information regarding dependency copyright attribution.

+Software source code previously released under an open source license and then modified by NGA staff is considered a "joint work" (see 17 USC 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open source license.